jizhang/jizhang.github.com/source/_drafts/hive-acid.md

 ALTER TABLE employee COMPACT 'minor';
 ```

-Take the result of MERGE statement as an instance.
+Take the result of MERGE statement for an instance.
 After minor compaction, the folder structure will become:

 ```text
 /user/hive/warehouse/employee/delete_delta_0000001_0000002